 In school each child has their own peg, where the children hang their coats.
 However, please ensure that all items of clothing have name stickers or names written in as they can occasionally go missing around the school.
-We do our best to find anything that is lost before the end of school however if you are still missing something, you are able to check in the lost property box at the end of the school day.
+We do our best to find anything that is lost before the end of school, however this isn’t always possible.
+However, you are able to check in the lost property box at the end of the school day.
 It’s located near the rear school doors and is checked regularly by staff.

 Your child should now have their new reading books.
-In Class 4 we aim to change the books on Fridays and encourage the children to follow their own interests by choosing their own books.
-We will read with your child every week in class through either 1:1 reading, guided reading, phonics or other reading based activities.
+In Class 4 we aim to change the books on MONDAYS and encourage the children to choose their own books.
+We will read with your child every week in class through either 1:1 reading, guided reading, phonics or other reading activities.
 Depending upon the activity, this isn't always recorded in the reading diary, however rest assured your child is doing lots of regular reading with an adult in school.
 We also aim to regularly check that your child is on the correct book band.
 We do this by checking their oral decoding and blending of words, listening to their fluency when reading and making sure that they understand what has been read.
-It is important that your child is reading both fiction and non-fiction texts which can be easily done by reading text in their everyday environment.
+It is important that your child is reading both fiction and non-fiction texts.
+We would also encourage them to be reading text in their everyday environment.
 This could include things like: leaflets, magazines, postcards, street names, shopping lists, letters etc.

 Curriculum and topics

-Curriculum letters are uploaded to the school website termly to update you on what your child is up to in our class.
-We thank you for your support with our topics and we love it when the children bring in things from home that supports our topic, whether that be a book, object or picture to share with their friends!
-We will be starting our homes and Castles topic towards the end of this half term.
+We send out curriculum letters each term to keep you updated with our topics (About Us/Curriculum).
+We thank you for your support with our topics and we love it when the children bring in things from home that supports our topic, whether that be a book, object or picture.

 We are always really grateful for the support that our parents offer us.
 Sometimes we have to rely on parent support for certain events to run.
 Please could you let us know if you are able to help with trips or visits.
 We are also always looking out for any family members who can volunteer to listen to the children read regularly in school.
 If you think you are able to help, please catch me in the playground to arrange when you are able to come in to listen to some Class 4 readers! (currently we are not asking for parent volunteers due to Covid restrictions, however we are hoping this will be started back up in the near future )

-If you have any other questions, please don’t hesitate to speak to us on the playground at drop off or pick up, we’ll be more than happy to help as best we can.
+If you have any questions, please don’t hesitate to speak to us on the playground at drop off or pick up, we will be more than happy to help as best we can.

 The Class 4 Team

 In Year 1 we place a big importance on reading and phonics.
 We do lots of reading practise in school, but it would be even better if this could be supported at home.
 Below are some phonics games which can be played at home with your children to support them with their reading.
-These games are also accessible on most tablets and smart phone devices.
+These games are also accessible on most tablets and smart phones.